ALIASES: Роман Сергеевич Котов, “zSeven,” “7even”

 U.S. SECRET SERVICE FIELD OFFICE: Newark

-From at least August 2005 through on or about July 2012, Roman Kotov and other co-conspirators operated a prolific hacking organization that was responsible for several of the largest known data breaches.
+The indictment in this matter alleges that, from at least August 2005 through on or about July 2012, Roman Kotov and other co-conspirators operated a prolific hacking organization that was responsible for several of the largest known data breaches.
 Among other exploits during that period, the defendants and their co-conspirators penetrated the secure computer networks of several of the largest payment processing companies, retailers, and financial institutions in the world, and stole the personal identifying information of others.

 In furtherance of these schemes, Kotov specialized in harvesting data from victim computer networks.
 Kotov would provide this harvested information to other co-conspirators, who subsequently penetrated the victim networks and exfiltrated data.